 Now is exactly the right time to learn from the best of the HE network, from other sectors, and from other countries.
-Robin Ryde, Co-Director of the Top Management Programme (TMP), shares his insights about the value of joining the TMP in May 2019.
+Robin Ryde, Co-Director of the Top Management Programme (TMP), shares his insights about the value of joining the TMP.

 It is getting difficult these days to count on one hand the number of major shifts that are currently occurring in the Higher Education universe.
 Looking to different regions of this universe we might think about technological developments shaping movements in artificial intelligence, big data, and all things digital, or we might focus on global economic trends and what has been referred to as the rise of the Asian century.
 Domestically, the constellation of changes having an effect range from rising student expectations to a shifting regulatory environment to domestic competition, and everything in between.
 At the time of writing this article the Brexit Meaningful Vote was being taken and during the previous week, in an unprecedented and surprisingly controversial move, Greggs the bakers launched their Vegan Sausage Roll.
 The often quoted saying “we live in interesting times” could not be more apposite.

 Amid this swirling snowstorm of change, at times bizarre and unfathomable, we might feel alone and struggle to know what to do next.
 But the truth of it is that we are anything but alone.
 Institutions across the UK are grappling with the very same challenges, as are HE institutions overseas, and organisations from outside the sector.
 It is for this very reason that Advance HE’s Top Management Programme (TMP) operates in the way it does – by constructing a bridge between UK institutions to facilitate learning – and also by visiting other territories to see what works there.
 This principle of learning is based on the simple idea that insights can come from examples near and far but importantly, we do need to go looking for them.